firasghribi/heiland/readme.md

 * [Firebase](https://firebase.google.com/) - Firebase is Google's mobile platform that helps you quickly develop high-quality apps and grow your business.
 * Vanilla JS - No framework used, just pure javascript.
 * HTML5 - The markup language used to build the app.
+* SVG.JS - A lightweight library for manipulating and animating SVG.
+* CSS3 - The style sheet language used to style the app.

 ## Authors
 Firas GHRIBI - front-end developer candidate.